hidem1129-oss/Modular-Factory-System/Hardware/Controller_Board/README.md

 - receives register-based I²C commands from the Raspberry Pi 5
 - translates host-side commands into local control signals
 - provides a consistent control interface for actuator and sensor modules
-- hosts a Raspberry Pi Pico as the local controller
+- hosts a Raspberry Pi Pico WH as the local controller
 - helps separate host-side orchestration from low-level hardware control
 - reduces wiring complexity around the central controller